bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-01-07-UPenn_Business_Microecon_2026_01_07.md

 If the price is greater that equilibrium price, ${ Q _S > Q _D . }$ Hence we have excess supply.
 Hence the sellers will start to lower the price.
 The price gets attracted downwards.

 If the price is lower that equilibrium price, ${ Q _S < Q _D . }$ Hence we have excess demand.
-Hence the sellers will start to highten the price.
+Hence the sellers will start to heighten the price.
 The price gets attracted upwards.